danktankk/Docs/NTP/readme.md

 - Monitor type **Push**
 - Heartbeat interval 180 s (3 min)
 - Save
-- Get the link provided after saving for the next step
+- Grab the webhook provided after saving for the next step

 > **Note:**  Set the interval to whatever you like here.
 A 60s heartbeat lands comfortably inside the 180s window, so Kuma never misses a push even with sporadic timer jitter, but that should be minimal anyway.